You have questions. We have answers.

 Admissions and Cost

-Transportation, Meals, and Attire
+Transportation, Meals, Attire, and Equipment

 College and Career Success